JohanPeeters/react-rest-client/README.md

   README.md
 ```

-## To do
+## Caveats

 The project focuses on understanding authentication and authorization from the client's perspective.
-In the interest of simplicity, some essential feature and best practices are omitted.
+In the interest of simplicity, essential features and best practices are omitted.
+Some are listed below.

 ### Error handling